angarsky/diveintopython/learn/file_handling/json.md

 ### Writing JSON to file in Python

-To write JSON data to a file in Python, you can use the `dump()` function from the `json` module.
+To write JSON data to a file in Python, you can use the `json.dump()` function from the `json` module.
 Here's an example:

 ```python
 import json